 Notification Rules

-Notification rules determine how you will be notified when an incident is assigned to you.
-This applies to both the frequency of when you’re notified, as well as which methods will be used (push, phone call, SMS, email, and/or Slack).
+Notification rules determine how you are notified when an incident is assigned to you.
+This applies to both the frequency of notifications and the methods used (push notifications, phone calls, SMS, email, and/or Slack).
 You can configure different sets of rules for high and low-urgency incidents, as well as when incidents change.

 User Permissions